-If you’re a typical American, you probably had to take out student loans to pay off your college education.
+If you're like most Americans, you probably had to take out student loans to pay for your college education.

-Student loan debt has reached epidemic proportions; 44 million Americans collectively owe about $1.5 trillion in student loan debt and many young adults are putting off buying a home, saving for retirement or starting a family so they can tackle their debts first.
-However, with the right plan and focused saving, even those who feel like they’re drowning in debt can eventually escape and start working toward other goals.
+Student loan debt has reached epidemic proportions; 45 million Americans collectively owe about $1.7 trillion in student loan debt, and many young adults are putting off buying a home, saving for retirement or starting a family so they can tackle their student debt first.
+However, with the right plan and focused saving, even those who feel like they’re drowning in debt can escape and start working toward other goals.

 Overview: Student Loan Debt

-When they graduate, the average student will have about $37,172 in loans — about $20,000 more than the average student who graduated 10 years ago.
-In fact, the Federal Reserve estimates that the average monthly student loan payment has increased from $227 in 2005 to $393 in 2016.
+When they graduate, the average worker will have about $37,172 in loan debt — about $20,000 more than the average student who graduated 10 to 12 years ago.
+In fact, the Federal Reserve estimates that the average monthly student loan payment increased from $227 in 2005 to $393 in 2021.

 Despite the known challenges of paying back loans, more and more Americans continue to hit the books and head back to school to meet the increasing educational requirements of the current labor market.
 According to data from the Brown Center on Education Policy, "roughly one-quarter of the increase in student debt since 1989 can be directly attributed to Americans obtaining more education."

 Ready to declare bankruptcy to discharge your excessive student loan debt and finally escape that compounding interest?
 Not so fast.
-Most student loan debts are not dischargeable under both Chapter 7 and Chapter 13 bankruptcies.
+Most student loan debts are not dischargeable under both Chapter 7 and Chapter 13 bankruptcy statutes.

 Method 1: Start Paying While You’re Still in College

-Okay, you probably won’t be able to pay the entirety of your $40,000 debt with your after-class work-study job or waiting tables on the weekends.
+Okay, you probably won’t be able to pay the entirety of your $40,000 loan with your after-class, work-study job or waiting tables on the weekends.

 However, many students underestimate the power that they have while in college to reduce what they owe in the long term because they're not interested in how to pay for college until after they graduate.
 If you have subsidized federal loans, your student loan payments aren’t due and don’t accumulate interest until you graduate, leave school or your enrollment drops below part-time credit requirements.

-Many federal loans also offer a grace period of six months after you graduate or leave school before they start to accumulate interest.
+Many federal loans also offer a grace period of six months after you graduate or leave school before they begin to accumulate interest.

-Pay down as much of your debt as you can while you are still in school or in your grace period to reduce your principal loan — meaning that when your loans do start to accumulate interest, there will be less money for them to accumulate on.
+Pay down as much of your debt as you can while you are still in school or in your grace period to reduce your principal balance — meaning that when your loans start to accumulate interest, there will be a lower balance for them to accumulate on.

-Pay down your interest as much as possible to help you avoid compounding interest (interest accrued on unpaid interest) and pay less over time than you would if you totally put off your payments until you graduate.
+Pay down your interest as much as possible to help avoid compounding interest (interest accrued on unpaid interest).
+In effect, you will pay less over time than you would if you put off your payments until you graduate.

-Set up automatic monthly interest payments from your savings accounts to help you avoid accumulating late fees and charges because you forgot about the payment due date.
-To learn more about how to set up automatic payments, start by checking out our article on how to set up direct deposit and debits.
+Set up automatic monthly interest payments from your savings accounts to avoid accumulating late fees and charges because you forgot about the payment.
+To learn more about how to set up automatic payments, start by checking out this article on how to set up direct deposit and debits.

 Method 2: Use the Debt Snowball Method

-The debt snowball method is a debt repayment plan that can be useful if you have multiple sources of student loan debt.
+The debt snowball method is a debt repayment plan that can be useful if you have multiple student loans.

 Like a snowball that accumulates mass as it rolls down a hill, the debt snowball method prioritizes paying down your smallest loans first and building up to paying down larger loans.